Skip to content

 • Terrain: Dense rainforest with varying levels of difficulty.
 Treks can be challenging and vary in duration.

-• Group Size: Smaller groups, often offering a more intimate experience.
+• Group Size: Smaller groups often offer a more intimate experience.

 • Rwanda: